jadijadi/lpic1book/content/1036_modify_process_execution_priorities.md

 * renice
 * top

 On a Linux machine, you might have 100s of processes running at the same time and competing for more CPU & RAM.
 The good news is that you can give some of the processes higher or lower priority (or nice-ness) in this competition.
-Lets have a look at a sample `top` output:
+Let's have a look at a sample `top` output:

 ```text